HarikOvsianyk/voteNCD/README.md

 Deploy
 ======

 Every smart contract in NEAR has its [own associated account][NEAR accounts].
-When you run `yarn run dev`, your smart contract gets deployed to the live NEAR TestNet with a throwaway account.
+When you run `yarn dev`, your smart contract gets deployed to the live NEAR TestNet with a throwaway account.
 When you're ready to make it permanent, here's how.

 Step 0: Install near-cli (optional)